Get more info about setting up a new chapter in your area.

 Due to the additional technical requirements of the practical exams, only a subset of Pearson Vue centres are able to run them.
 While this subset is more restrictive it still includes over 300 locations worldwide.
 When booking an exam through the Pearson Vue website, candidates will be presented with a choice of suitable locations nearest to them.

-The CREST Registered Security Analyst examination costs £395 + VAT.
+For costs and availability please refer to individual country booking.
 The examination is delivered at Pearson Vue test centres.

 Recommended Preparation Material